kungfoochris/dental-hub-web/docs/encounterapp.rst

 POST:
 ::

-- This Method is used for updating a encounter for patient:
+- This Method is used for updating a encounter for patient
+- If encounter created time is more than 24 hours, user cannot update encounter directly, for this user has to send modify request
+- After admin approve modify request then user has to modify encounter before 7 days of approval

 - encounter_type: ChoiceField(required)
   choice field are ({screeing:Checkup/Screeing,pain:Relief of pain,treatment plan: Continuation of treatment plan,other:Other Problem})